Total Testosterone

 How Total Testosterone Is Measured

-Total testosterone is measured directly from a blood sample using standardized immunoassays.
+Total testosterone is measured directly from a blood sample using standardized clinical laboratory immunoassays.

 What Total Testosterone Levels Mean

-Lower total testosterone levels suggest reduced circulating androgen availability, which may result from testicular factors, altered brain signaling, illness, or metabolic stress.
+Lower total testosterone levels suggest reduced circulating androgen availability, which may result from gonadal factors, altered brain signaling, illness, aging, or metabolic stress.

 Patterns and trends provide more insight than isolated results.